krusta4711/aoc2022/README.md

 Edit: I didn't like my code as there where too many while loops and bad use of null return values.
 So I did a refactoring and use `recursion` after all.
 The code is a lot more intuitive now.

 ---

+**Day 15**

+It was fun to get the logic behind it.
+But I had no time left for part 2.

+---

+**Day 17**

+Programming `Tetris` was real fun.
+I worked with a clean Object structure to keep the overview.
+But creating the objects and handle them in a Map not fast enough for part 2.
+I would have to wait 3 days for the result. ;-)

+---

+**Day 20**

+Nice one.
+I decided to just work with the indices to not get caught again by a clean but too slow design for part 2.
+I had a one-off problem in my modulo for negative indices so I needed a little bit help by other code examples.
+Part 2 was easy because my code was fast enough this time.

+---